NoahDR17/The_Apostle/README.md

 ## Theme

-- The theme of the website will be positive, friendly and luxurious, following a fresh, and natural colour scheme with colours contrasting with relation to importance, this is a method used to draw users attention, for example the h1 element on the landing page is a soft pink, which contrasts well with the different shades of green, white, this will draw the eye of the user, without it being an eye sore.
+- The theme of the website will be positive, friendly and luxurious, following a fresh, and natural colour scheme with colours contrasting with relation to importance, this is a method used to draw users attention, for example the h1 element on the landing page is a soft pink, which contrasts well with the different shades of green and white, this will draw the attention of the user, without it being an eye sore.
   ![Colour Contrast](docs/readme_media/colour-contrast.jpg)

 ## Features
 ### Global Features:

 - Navigation Menu
   - Contains a link to the Home, About Us, Accommodations, and contact pages, and is responsive on all devices.
   - This allows users to easily navigate through the site.
-  - With screen sizes with a width below 768px, the navbar gains a dropdown icon to better accomodate the links on a smaller screen size, after clicking the drop down icon the navbar will display in a list below the icon, allowing the user to look at the links when they want to and not have to worry about it taking up space when not in use.
+  - With screen sizes with a width below 768px, the navbar gains a dropdown icon to better accommodate the links on a smaller screen size, after clicking the drop down icon the navbar will display in a list below the icon, allowing the user to look at the links when they want to and not have to worry about it taking up space when not in use.

 ![Navbar](docs/readme_media/navbar.jpg)
 ![Navbar-Toggle](docs/readme_media/navbar-toggle.jpg)